sustrik/libmill/README.md

 Mill
 ====

-Mill introduces Go-style concurrency to C.
+Mill is a library that introduces Go-style concurrency to C.

 Mill works with x86-64, gcc and Linux/OSX.